adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/unshare_folder ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-unshare_folder))
 Allows a shared folder owner to unshare the folder.
 You'll need to call [check_job_status](#sharingcheck_job_status-see-docs) to determine if the action has completed successfully.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({